 Without some fire and power in the mix, the super-yin yoga junkie can wind up lacking in muscular and cardiovascular power and endurance.
-Without some flow, ease and recovery time, the super-yang fast paced gym lover is bound to get injured, burned out, or both!
+Without some flow, ease and recovery time, the fast-paced gym lover is bound to get injured, burned out, or both!

-Our bodies are all different and respond to different things, but regardless of your preference (aka your comfort zone) it’s important to understand the role of variety for improving the way your body performs on a hormonal level, right through to the way you look, feel and move – every single day.
+Our bodies are all different and respond to different things, but regardless of your preference (aka your comfort zone), it’s important to understand the role of variety for improving the way your body performs not only with movement, but also on a hormonal level and right through to the way you look, feel and move – every single day.

 Keeping the above in mind, let’s have a little look at a split I would recommend for the fiery, super-yang chick looking to transform her body: